samliu/fishing/knots.md

 ## Uni Knot

 This one is a classic and fisher favorite.
 You can join 2 pieces of line by using two unis (a double uni).
 For example, one time when I was fishing the sabiki rig I was using was too close to the bottom where my weight was hitting.
-So to make things easier I put my weight on a piece of line, then joined it with the end of my sabiki using a uni knot.
+So to make things easier I put my weight on a piece of line, then joined it with the end of my sabiki using a double uni.
 Then my rig was floating higher in the water where fish were biting!

 ![Uni Knot](./img/uni-knot.jpg)